High-fidelity. The one overriding advantage of class-A is high-fidelity, ie sonic performance.

 Bottom Line

-So, the disadvantages of class-A amplifiers such as high cost, constant high power dissipation, electricity bills, carbon footprint, size and weight must also be taken into account.
-Class-A amplifiers have the highest cost per Watt, so cheap consumer designs avoid the use of class-A.
+The disadvantages of class A design such as high cost, constant high power dissipation, increased electricity bills, size and weight must also be taken into account.
+Class A amplifiers have the highest cost per Watt, and therefore are not found at the lower consumer end of the spectrum.
+Proper class A cannot be implemented cheaply, so if you are looking for a cheap Chinese solution, know that there isn’t one.

-For the best sound, whether it be using tubes or transistors, class-A is the gold standard.
+For the best sound, whether tube or solid-state, class A is the gold standard.